Skip to main content

 Appreciating Whiskey requires "Retraining" of the Tongue

 Our mouths are highly sensitive, combining the nuanced readings of our taste buds with additional processing from our noses and olfactory organs.
 These features have served our species will, helping primitive humans to pick out potentially hazardous foods, and alcohol (technically a poison) definitely trips those instincts.
 Retraining our mouths is not an instantaneous activity, and my honest opinion is that it will likely take at least a full bottle of consumption before neat is on the table for lower proof whiskey.
 Depending on you, working up to barrel proof or higher octane offerings may take a year or more.
 The length of this process is the primary reason I try and point friends towards buying a bottle or two as that quantity purchased at a bar is almost guaranteed to be an order of magnitude more expensive.
-So are the qualities of a good starter bottle?
+So what are the qualities of a good starter bottle?

 A mouth with tongue outstreched, whiskey tongue painting abstract impressionist

-Breaking Down your perfect Starter Whiskey
+Breaking Down the perfect Starter Whiskey

 We'll get to flavor profile in a minute, but all good starter whiskey bottles share a few primary qualities: